powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 - auipc

-This test is not supported because we don't support any kind of arithmetic over `.text` label and addresses.
+This test is not supported because we don't support any kind of arithmetic over `.text` label and addresses, nor the `lla` pseudoinstruction.

-Also, `lla` and `jal` (pseudo-)instructions are not yet implemented.

 - fence_i

-Our zkVM "text" is static.
-We don't support dynamic binary code, so it makes no sense to implement `fence_i` instruction.

-- jal

-Not yet implemented.
+This test is not supported because our zkVM "text" is static: we don't support dynamic binary code or self modifying programs.
+Thus, our `fence.i` instruction is just a nop.

 - jalr